winsvold/sanity/CONTRIBUTING.md

 - New features\*
 - Documentation improvements

 \*New features are unlikely to be accepted and are better developed and published as plugins that extend the existing functionality of the Sanity Studio.
-See [Developing new features](#developing-new-features) for more info.
+See [New features](#new-features) for more info.

 ### Security issues